IceHacks/surviv.io/megamod/readme.md

 # Features
 * Bigger view: 2x Scopes are now 4x Scopes and so on.
 Some bugs still need to be fixed
+* No roofs: See what's in there before you are (includes vaults)
+* No hiding spots: Trees and bushes be gone!
+See everything before it sees you

 # Installation
 ### Windows, Mac, and Linux